Chattin History, Family Crest & Coats of Arms

 Early History of the Chattin family

-Another 223 words (16 lines of text) covering the year 1672 is included under the topic Early Chattin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chattin research.
+Another 112 words (8 lines of text) covering the year 1672 is included under the topic Early Chattin History in all our PDF Extended History products and printed products wherever possible.

 Chattin Spelling Variations

 Scribes in Medieval Scotland spelled names by sound rather than any set of rules, so an enormous number of spelling variations exist in names of that era.
 Chattin has been spelled Chatto, Chattoo, Chato, Chatoo, Katto, Cato, Schatto, Shatto, Chattow, Chattone and many more.